This should be read in conjunction with the grant program guidelines.

 No representation made by or on behalf of SV in relation to the Guidelines, the subject matter of the Guidelines or this document, including in connection with any workshops, information sessions or meetings conducted, shall be binding on SV unless that representation is in writing and is incorporated into the funding agreement entered into by the relevant successful applicant (Funding Agreement).

 SV will not disclose the confidential information of applicants without prior written consent, except in limited circumstances such as to the extent required by law or as is necessary to conduct the application process.
-Applicants agree that SV may disclose their application, along with any other information disclosed by the applicant to SV during the application process to the Victorian Government, its management, consultants, advisers, Minister’s Office, Victorian government members of parliament if required by law to do so, for assessment, reporting, advice, comment or discussions regarding alternative or collaborative grant funding opportunities or otherwise for the purposes of the grant program.
+Applicants agree that SV may disclose their application, along with any other information disclosed by the applicant to SV during the application process to the Victorian and/or Commonwealth Government (where applicable), its management, consultants, advisers, Minister’s Office, Victorian government members of parliament if required by law to do so, for assessment, reporting, advice, comment or discussions regarding alternative or collaborative grant funding opportunities, project support, or otherwise for the purposes of the grant program or to enable SV to track private sector capacity and capability to invest in recycling and emissions reduction projects.

 Any personal information which SV collects as part of the application process will be handled in accordance with the Privacy and Data Protection Act 2014 (Vic).